-- 1. Answer questions requiring an understanding of:
+1. Answer questions requiring an understanding of:

 - safe water practices

-- · survival in the water
+- survival in the water

-- self-preservation in rescues
+- self-preservation

-- · recognising an emergency
+- recognising an emergency

-- · assessment before and during a rescue
+- assessment before and during a rescue

 - priorities for rescue

-- · acceptance of responsibility
+- acceptance of responsibility

 - use of bystanders

 - emergency care

-- · emergency services available
+- emergency services available

 - DRSABCD.

-- A thorough understanding of the principles of water safety. - Application of knowledge in performance of skills.
+• A sound knowledge and understanding of the principles of water safety.